webrecorder/web-replay-gen/README.md

 ### Dev server

+Run the dev server with `npm run serve` to serve files from `/_site`.

-When running the dev server, saving changes to `src` files will automatically reload the page.
+Saving changes to `src` will automatically reload the page.
 See [11ty Browsersync docs](https://www.11ty.dev/docs/server-browsersync/) to customize the dev server.

 ### Local configuration